 Blairite Chris Leslie tried to smooth over the racism row that engulfed his new centrist group on 18 February.
 But the MP for Nottingham East managed to get egg on himself in the process.

-Within hours of the formation of the Independent Group, fellow resigned MP Angela Smith appeared to refer to Black, Asian and minority ethnic (BAME) people as “funny tinged”.
+Within hours of the formation of the Independent Group, fellow resigned MP Angela Smith appeared to refer to Black, Asian and minority ethnic (BAME) people as being a “funny tinge”.

 Racism – “a pesky footnote”?

 Later in the day, on BBC Newsnight, Leslie tried to downplay the remarks: